-The last Sunday of each month we receive Communion as a church community.
+Each Sunday we receive Communion as a church community as part of our Worship time.
 We welcome all who come in faith in Jesus to receive Communion.

 How we long to encounter God!
 We experience God's Real Presence by celebrating communion.
 Experiencing God is at the heart of our life together in The Vineyard and the practice of Communion is one significant way we realize that.
 We regularly gather together as a community to engage with God by the Spirit by faith.
 Participation in this worship practice of remembering God’s Son is transformative – we are formed individually and together into a dynamic and living expression of the ongoing life of Jesus Christ.

 Also called Eucharist (“Thanksgiving”), our breaking of bread together is much more than a mere ritual.
 It is a powerful way to both remember and proclaim Christ's life, death and resurrection.
 Sharing the bread and the cup is a transformational experience in which we remember, give thanks, and encounter God.
 Our spirits are fed as we pause to listen and focus on Jesus's words: